awthwathje/devenv/README.md

 #### Store the keys in some directory (to be mounted to the container)

-Once the server host keys are generated, you might want to persist them to prevent server's identity from changing across rebuilds.
+Once the server host keys are generated, you might want to persist them to prevent server's identity from being changed across rebuilds.
 Move the keys into the mapped directory, `ssh-host-keys` in this example.

 #### Add the public client keys to the server